fosslight/fosslight-guide-en/scanner/1_reuse.md

     - If it already exists, copy it to bk file and append the default config value to the existing dep file.
     - By creating dep5 files, exclude binary or .json, venv */*, node_modules/*,. */* from reuse.
     - Run fsfe-reuse lint (If the OSS Package Information file exists, the list of missing license files is not printed.)
-    - Rollback dep5-related file creation part.
+    - Recover to existing dep5-related file if it originally existed, delete if it doesn't exist.

     2-2.
 When executing in file unit (with -f option)
     - Print the copyright text and license text extraction by file.